nodejs/node/doc/api/esm.md

 #### `globalPreload()`

-> Note: The loaders API is being redesigned.
+> The loaders API is being redesigned.
 This hook may disappear or its
 > signature may change.
 Do not rely on the API described below.

-> Note: In a previous version of this API, this hook was named
+> In a previous version of this API, this hook was named
 > `getGlobalPreloadCode`.

 * Returns: {string}